georgekoranteng5/KICKOFFUSA-Website/GALLERY-README.md

 # Gallery System Documentation

 ## Overview
-The KickoffUSA gallery system automatically displays photos and videos from the `assets/gallery/` folder.
+The KICKOFFUSA gallery system automatically displays photos and videos from the `assets/gallery/` folder.
 No user uploads are allowed - media is managed by adding files directly to the folder.

 ## How to Add Media